luzpaz/pivy_trackers-wiki/Event-Trait.md

 "Pathed" events prevent callbacks from being triggered unless a specific node (typically `SoMarkerSet` or `SoLineSet`) is clicked.
 This provides overall efficiency where large numbers of interactive geometry / trackers are generated and it is recommended as the default way to implement a callback.
 If a global callback is required, consider using the [ViewState](view_state) class event callback methods to apply callbacks at the view level.

+Refer to the diagram for the [Event scenegraph structure](scenegraph#event-structure) for more information.

 # API

 ## Dependencies